Whimsy Stick

 The predatory motor pattern: the neurological cycle your dog needs to finish.

 Most toys activate one part of the sequence.
 A ball triggers chase.
 A tug rope triggers grab.
 But dogs are hardwired to run the complete predatory motor pattern from start to finish: orient, stalk, chase, grab, and win.
-Research on predatory motor patterns in domestic dogs confirms that completing this full cycle has measurable calming effects on the nervous system.
+Research on predatory motor patterns in domestic dogs (ScienceDirect) confirms that completing this full cycle has measurable calming effects on the nervous system.
 The Whimsy Stick was designed to trigger every phase of that sequence in a single structured session.

 1